grpc/proposal/L74-java-channel-creds.md

 needs to be a way to provide implementations.
 However, these implementations _can_ depend on the specific transport being used.
 Just the users of those implementations should avoid depending _explicitly_ on a particular transport.
+Such "credentials" will not extend ChannelCredentials but instead create pre-existing credentials types with specific configuration.
+To reduce the strangeness involved, all ChannelCredentials construction returns the generic ChannelCredentials type instead of the concrete type.

 The API surface should handle generic and transport-specific credentials in the same manner, so the user’s code should not care about the implementation